 male climacteric symptoms like decreased libido and decreased mental and physical activity;

 certain types of infertility due to disorders of spermatogenesis

 Testosterone therapy may also be indicated in osteoporosis due to androgenic deficiency.

 In general, the dose should be adjusted according to the response of the individual patient.

 The initial dosage required will usually be 120-160 mg daily for 2-3 weeks.
 Subsequent dosage (40-120 mg daily) should be based on the clinical effect obtained during the first weeks of therapy.

 It should be noted that smaller and less frequent doses may achieve the same response.

-Safety and efficacy has not been determined in children and adolescents.
+The safety and efficacy of Restandol Testocaps in children and adolescents has not been established.
 Pre-pubertal children treated with Restandol Testocaps should be treated with caution (see section 4.4).